symfony/symfony-docs/notifier.rst

 .. versionadded:: 5.2

     The Smsapi, Infobip, Mobyt, Esendex and Sendinblue integrations were introduced in Symfony 5.2.

+.. versionadded:: 5.3

+    The Iqsms, GatewayApi, Octopush, AllMySms, Clickatell, SpotHit, FakeSms (email), LightSms, SmsBiuras and MessageBird integrations were introduced in Symfony 5.3.

+.. deprecated:: 5.4

+    The Nexmo integration was deprecated in Symfony 5.4, use the Vonage integration instead.

+.. versionadded:: 5.4

+    The MessageMedia, Smsc, Yunpian, AmazonSns, Telnyx, TurboSms, Mailjet, FakeSms (logger), Sms77 and Vonage integrations were introduced in Symfony 5.4.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: